 Embedded Systems Traceability

-A traceable system provides a link between different development artifacts – requirements, source code, tests, and issues – throughout a project’s lifecycle.
-Team members can adhere to quality standards, create safe products, and maintain a competitive edge by doing so.
+A traceable system links different development artifacts – requirements, source code, tests, and issues – throughout a project’s lifecycle.
+Team members can adhere to quality standards, create safe products, and maintain a competitive edge.

 Traceability is critical for organizations in the embedded systems sector, which integrates hardware and software.
 It assists them in ensuring safety and demonstrating compliance.